DonnervS/grimheim-rules/rules/game-rules.md

 ##### Helmet

-Ignore results of 1 (Head) on the table.
+Ignore results of 1 (Head) on the Critical Injuries Table.

 ## Status Effects